KelvenLim/Ngee-Ann-Polytechnic-Assignments/README.md

 15. Agile DataOps (ADO)
 16. Advanced Database (ADB)
 17. Distributed Data Pipelines (DDP)
-18. Machine Learning (ML).
+18. Machine Learning (ML)
+19. Distributed Data Pipelines (DDP)
-19. Fundamentals for IT Professionals 3 (FP3)
+20. Fundamentals for IT Professionals 3 (FP3)
+21. World Issues: A Singapore Perspective (WISP)

 To view the modules, go to the 'modules' branch.

-This repository was created in 6 Jan 2023 and was last updated on 7 Jan 2023.
+This repository was last updated on 13 Jan 2023.